rflandau/Orv/README.md

 - Leaf -> VK: `REGISTER{id:123, service:"CA", address:"[FE80::abcd:1234]:8080", stale:"3s"}`
 - VK -> VK: `REGISTER{id:123, service:"CA", address:"[FE80::abcd:1234]:8080"}`

+### Registering Multiple Services at Once

+The spec should *eventually* support registering multiple services in a single REGISTER packet.
+While not a huge deal for most leaves, which will have service counts in the single or double digits, JOINing/MERGEing large vaults triggers a REGISTER for every service known to the now-child-root and can have hundreds of service providers.

+To alleviate the bursty messaging of large-scale join, Orv should support REGISTERs that hold many services to reduce overall message count.

 ## Heartbeats

 There are two kinds of heartbeats: service heartbeats and vault heartbeats.
 They are detailed below.